bluewolf-beyond/selector/README.md

 testing predicates is much simpler than testing filters (because of their singular nature) this is quite easy.

+Another point on ***testing***.
+Since this library is (presumably) well-tested, there is no need for your tests to deal with mixed filter cases at all.
+To make life easier for yourself, use dependency injection to have your tests to use a simpler filter, and test the positive and negative cases independently.
+For instance,

+    // somewhere in a service class

+    // ...
+    @TestVisible static Select.Filter accountChanged = Select.Field.hasChanged( Contact.AccountId );

+    public List<Contact> filterAccountChanged( List<Contact> newRecords, Map<Id, Contact> oldRecords )
+    {
+        return accountChanged.filter( newRecords, oldRecords );
+    }
+    // ...

+    // in the corresponding test class

+    // ...
+    private static testMethod void testSomeHighLevelThing()
+    {
+        // when setting up test data, don't bother
+        // meeting filter criteria
+        // ...

+        // inject a filter that passes ALL records ContactServices.accountChanged = Select.Record.all();

+        Test.startTest();

+            ContactServices.doSomeHighLevelThing( contacts );

+        Test.stopTest();

+        // Don't bother checking that the FILTERED records are EXCLUDED
+        // ...
+    }

+    private static testMethod void testSomeHighLevelThing_Negative()
+    {
+        // when setting up test data, don't bother
+        // meeting filter criteria
+        // ...

+        // inject a filter that passes NONE of the records ContactServices.accountChanged = Select.Record.none();

+        Test.startTest();

+            ContactServices.doSomeHighLevelThing( contacts );

+        Test.stopTest();

+        // Don't bother checking that the UNFILTERED records are INCLUDED
+        // ...
+    }
+    // ...

 For more information consult the API reference below.

 installation